 A flashback shows a woman being prepared for a sacrifice.
 "Commence the ritual and may the blood lend us life beyond the grave," the leader tells his followers.

-While tied to a huge wooden "X," the woman is encircled by two knights on horseback, who repeatedly slash at her body with their swords.
-After being sufficiently tortured, several men then approach the woman and begin sucking the blood from her wounds.
+While tied to a huge wooden "X," the female is encircled by two knights on horseback, who repeatedly slash at her body with their swords.
+After being sufficiently tortured, several men approach the woman and begin sucking the blood from her wounds.

 For these crimes, the Templars were tried and convicted.
 Their punishment was to have their bodies strung up from a tree for public display, until crows plucked out their eyes.

-Inspector Olivero shows up and asks the Cantal about his son Pedro, whom the professor hasn't seen in some time.
+Inspector Oliveira shows up and asks Candal about his son Pedro, whom the professor hasn't seen in some time.
 Apparently, the boy lives near Berzano in a boat on the river Guadiana.

 He's involved with a gang of smugglers and the inspector believes the group is behind the murders.
 "They want to scare people away from their territory," he tells Roger and Betty.
 He also reveals that the morgue keeper is dead.

-Professor Cantal proclaims Pedro's innocence, while Olivero tells Betty to be careful because of her shop's proximity to the morgue.
+Professor Candal proclaims Pedro's innocence, while Oliveira tells Betty to be careful because of her shop's proximity to the morgue.

-Later, Betty calls Nina to inform her that she'll be away until the next day and gives her instructions to deliver an order to a store.
-Betty also tells her that they're in danger and she should lock the door, adding that she'll fill her in when she gets back.
+Betty calls Nina to inform her that she'll be away until the next day - and gives her instructions to deliver an order to a store.
+Betty also tells her that they're in danger and she should lock the door, adding that she'll give her more details when she gets back.

-Meanwhile, Betty and Roger go to see Pedro (Joseph Thelman).
-Interrupted during a lovemaking session with a girl named Maria (Maria Silva), the younger Cantal meets with Roger, believing he may be a police officer.
+Betty and Roger go to see Pedro (Joseph Thelman).
+Interrupted during a lovemaking session with a girl named Maria (Maria Silva), the younger Candal meets with Roger...believing he may be a police officer.

 Pedro denies any involvement with the murders and Roger asks the smuggler to accompany him to Berzano and help solve the mystery by spending the night there.
 Pedro agrees and Maria insists on going as well.